Christina5P/rent-a-house/README.md

 * I have tested with Safari on Iphone
 * I have tested all internal and external link
 * I have checked the contact form and its fields/ submit
+* I have tested with different browsers- Chrome, explorer, microsoft edge
-* I have tested thye responsive through the diffrent device sizes in Chrome inspections window
+* I have tested the responsive through the diffrent device sizes in Chrome inspections window

 <hr>
 # HTML validator